Apiquet/Tracking_SSD_ReID/README.md

 ## Usage

 The notebook training.ipynb can be used to train the SSD300 model.
+The notebook SSD300_test.ipynb can be used to test the object detection model SSD300.
 The notebook tracker_test.ipynb can be used to test the tracker.